-Jeannette Altenhofen, piano and guitar instructor, has taught elementary music in both private and public schools for 27 years.
+Jeannette Altenhofen is one of our piano teachers.
+She has taught elementary music in both private and public schools for 27 years.
 She recently retired after teaching music in the Littleton Public Schools.
-During that time she presented grade level musicals and taught many instruments.
 She has been a pianist and organist in churches for over 25 years.
-She has had her own piano studio for many years and is excited about teaching private lessons.
-Her own children started music in the Strings Attached program and are very involved in music at ELA & EHS.
+She has had her own piano studio for many years and loves teaching private lessons.
+Her own children started music in the Strings Attached program and have been very involved in music at ELA & EHS.